Native to (or naturalized in) Oregon:

 - douglasii: after David Douglas (1799-1834), Scottish plant collector who several times travelled to and collected plants in the Pacific Northwest.

-- Oregon State Univ. campus: southeast of Peavy Hall, near main north-south sidewalk.
+- Oregon State Univ. campus: southeast of Peavy, near main north-south sidewalk.